-A chewy focaccia-like flatbread with creamy cheeses, sweet onions, and seasoned radicchio.
+A chewy, thick crust flatbread pizza with creamy cheeses, sweet onions, and seasoned radicchio.
 And some notes on flavours in dough – because of yeast!

 Jump to Recipe